HomeBlogEpisode 4: ORB After The Audit

 Strategy Context

 Once ORB is defined that way, the failure of broad ORB search becomes easier to interpret.
-The search space was not just testing direction.
+The search space was testing more than direction.
 It was testing combinations of opening-range duration, stop geometry, breakout gating, DTE buckets, relative-volume filters, and context overlays.
 A family that broad will often generate apparent winners under permissive assumptions.
 After the March audit, the repo learned that only a narrow region of that space remained defensible.

 What The Audit Clarified

-The audit is useful because it separates framework and strategy questions.
+The audit separates framework and strategy questions.

 Framework-side improvements were real: